Oxfordshire Fire and Rescue Service’s Statement of Assurance 2024-2025

 In addition, the Fire and Rescue National Framework for England 2018 states that the priorities for Fire and Rescue Authorities is to:

-- Make appropriate provision for fire prevention and protection activities and response to fire and rescue related incidents;
+• Make appropriate provision for fire prevention and protection activities and response to fire and rescue related incidents;

-- Identify and assess the full range of foreseeable fire and rescue related risks their areas face;
+• Identify and assess the full range of foreseeable fire and rescue-related risks their areas face;

-- Collaborate with emergency services and other local and national partners to increase the efficiency and effectiveness of the service they provide;
+• Collaborate with emergency services and other local and national partners to increase the efficiency and effectiveness of the service they provide;

-- Be accountable to communities for the service they provide; and
+• Be accountable to communities for the service they provide; and

-- Develop and maintain a workforce that is professional, resilient, skilled, flexible and diverse
+• Develop and maintain a workforce that is professional, resilient, skilled, flexible and diverse

 Our Statement of Assurance will also assure that we have focused and met these priorities as required by the Framework.

-As well as our SOA, the service also produces a separate Annual Report for 2023/24 detailing performance in all areas of service delivery across OCC Community Safety Services.
-You can read a copy of the Annual Report 2023/2024
+As well as our SOA, the service also produces a separate Annual Report for 24/25 detailing performance in all areas of service delivery across Oxfordshire County Council (OCC) Community Safety Services.

 Governance

-OFRS governance is carefully managed through regularly reviewed policies, procedures and assurance systems managed by monitoring and Senior Leadership Officers.
+OFRS governance is carefully managed through regularly reviewed policies, procedures and assurance systems managed by monitoring Officers and Senior Leadership Officers.
 Effective systems of internal control are assured through a corporate governance framework.
 The Service adheres to the principles of the CIPFA / SOLACE framework “Delivering Good Governance in Local Government”.
 Our Annual Governance statement demonstrates that we have fulfilled its obligations under this framework.

-Further information can be found in our Annual Governance Statement, which is included in our Statement of Accounts publication.
+Further information can be found in our

-Identify and assess
+Identify and Assess

 Our overarching risk identification and assessment process for Oxfordshire has seen a review and change in approach over the last year in order to ensure we are identifying all foreseeable risk in our communities.
 Now known as our Oxfordshire Needs and Risk Analysis (ONRA), it serves the purpose of:

-- Acting as our “risk assessment” of the County from a Fire and Rescue perspective
+• Acting as our “risk assessment” of the County from a Fire and Rescue perspective

-- Allowing us to look at the various hazards that are present in the County and assess the risks our communities and service face from these hazards
+• Allowing us to look at the various hazards that are present in the County and assess the risks our communities and service face from these hazards

-- Helping guide our plan as a service in everything that we do and how we respond through our Community Risk Management Plan.
+• Helping guide our plan as a service in everything that we do and how we respond through our Community Risk Management Plan.
 The plan is framed by our statutory duties under the legislation named in this Statement of Assurance

 We follow nationally produced processes and guidance when producing our ONRA and CRMP, including the NFCC Community Risk Management Planning Strategic Framework and Fire Standard’s Board Community Risk Management Planning Standard.
 By following these we are able to assess risk holistically and target our prevention, protection and response work through our CRMP.
-Some of the key highlights from our new ONRA process include:

 Operation - Overview